rowan04/backstage-demo/guide.md

 See https://gitlab.ceda.ac.uk/cedadev/jasmin-accounts-deploy/-/blob/main/catalog-info.yaml for an example catalog-info.yaml file for a component with harbor annotations.

-## Current error:
+## Current error
 I currently receive the following error when following these steps I wrote myself.
 I have no idea why.
 Nothing online explains the error I have.
 Truly confusing.
 I wonder if its to do with trying to run 2 backstage apps on the same local area.
+Obviously my first intstance still runs normally.
 Oh well:

 ```
 [1] C:\Users\wll81845\Projects\2nd-bst\second-backstage\node_modules\@backstage\backend-app-api\src\wiring\BackendInitializer.ts:187